gfaceys/hbia/content/directory/mill-s-37/index.md

 ---
 Anna has been practicing dentistry, with a bright smile, and great sense of humor in Port Hope since 2008.
 She is a great supporter of businesses within her local HBIA and she's a great dentist!
+Located in her beautiful office that blends historic and modern architectures on Mill Street South.